parth-n/parth-n/README.md

 ### Hi there 👋

-- 🔭 currently working on front-end app dev
+- 🔭 currently working on app dev
 - 🌱 I’m learning flutter
 - 👯 I’m looking to collaborate on flutter projects
 - 📫 How to connect with me : <a href="https://shorturl.at/hzEIT">Reach Me</a>